hisunnytang/dengo-merge/README.md

 ```

 #### Reaction Rate
-Reaction are oftentimes dependent on temperature. dengo expects a reaction rate function that take state as input. state contains not only temperature in $\rm K$, but also in Kelvin log scale, and in $\rm{eV / K}$  (electron volts per kelvin), and $\rm{eV / K}$ in log scale.
+Reaction are oftentimes dependent on temperature. dengo expects a reaction rate function that take state as input. state contains not only temperature in $K$, but also in Kelvin log scale, and in $eV / K$  (electron volts per kelvin), and $eV / K$ in log scale.

 ```python
 from dengo.reaction_classes import reaction